SEPTEMBER Gardening Checklist!

 Continue to treat broadleaf weeds in the lawn with Speedzone or Weed Free Zone

-Plant Perennial Asters and Montauk Daisy for late fall color
+Plant Perennial Asters, Rudbeckia & Montauk Daisies for late fall color